 Now the television cameras are set to roll at Southampton General Hospital for a very real medical drama.

-In the first programme of its kind complex brain surgery at the hospital’s Wessex Neurological Centre is to be broadcast live on television.
+In the first programme of its kind complex brain surgery at the hospital’s Wessex Neurological Centre is to be broadcast live

 Viewers will even have a chance to speak to consultant surgeon Paul Grundy as he removes a brain tumour on an awake patient who will receive small doses of anaesthetic to keep relaxed.